fbpierazzi/fbpierazzi.github.io/_news/announcement_4.md

 related_posts: false
 ---

-The first paper of Theo on ``Drift Forensics of Malware Classifiers'' has been accepted at AISec 2023!
+Theo's first paper "Drift Forensics of Malware Classifiers" has been accepted at AISec 2023!